osu-uwrt/riptide_gazebo_gui/README.md

 If you are looking for an end user-usable copy, development isn't yet far enough along for that.
 When it is, there will be a release on the GitHub page that provides a .deb file or similar.

 ## Development - Set Up
+1. Install Node.js; any recent LTS version should do fine.
-1. Clone the repository to anywhere on your computer
+2. Clone the repository to anywhere on your computer
-2. Install `yarn`; our build system uses it instead of npm.
+3. Install `yarn`; our build system uses it instead of npm.
 You can find instructions [here](https://classic.yarnpkg.com/en/docs/install/#debian-stable).
-3. Execute `yarn` in terminal.
-This will install everything outlined in the `package.json` file.
+4. Execute `yarn` in terminal.
+Ensure you are in this directory.
+This will install all the npm packages outlined in the `package.json` file.
+5. This repository uses SCSS, a superset of CSS that supports things like nesting selectors, to do styling.
+It needs compiled to .css for the browser to actually read it; I recommend you use the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension to do this, and just start that up at the beginning of development.

 From there you should be good to go!